-More than 50% of all rabies cases in the United States involve raccoons.
-Skunks (22.5%), foxes (6.5%), and insectivorous bats (10%) are other common carriers.
+More than 50 percent of all rabies cases in the United States involve raccoons.
+Skunks (22.5 percent), foxes (6.5 percent), and insectivorous bats (10 percent) are other common carriers.
 Rabies is rarely found in smaller mammals such as rabbits, squirrels, rats, and opossums.
-Domestic animals account for less than 10% of all cases in the United States.
+Domestic animals account for less than 10 percent of all cases in the United States.

 Rabies remains a serious problem among domestic animals in certain parts of Latin America, Africa, and Asia.
 Mongooses and vampire bats are common carriers in these areas.